In the Wake of the Supreme Court and HHS Announcements, Trans People Are Not Alone

 If you’re hurting, we’re with you.

 Our free peer-support Hotline is taking calls from trans people across the United States and Canada.
 Some of those calls are from people experiencing suicidality and crisis.
 Some of those calls are from members of our community who just need to talk.
-If you are trans and experiencing crisis, or if you just need to talk with another trans person, please call our Hotline.
+If you are trans and experiencing a crisis, or if you just need to talk with another trans person, please call our Hotline.

 We’re here with you, and we’re not the only ones.

 Please, take care of yourself as best you can.
-Please look out for those around you and those in the community without spreading yourself thin.
+Please look out for those around you and the community without spreading yourself thin.
 And if you can, please get involved in this fight.

+If you need support in your area, use our Resource Library.
 And, of course, if you need to talk, please call us.
 We’ve got you.

 With you now and always,